Richard Jefferson: Utah Jazz (2013–2014)

 On July 5, 2013, the Warriors reportedly agreed to trade Jefferson, along with teammates Brandon Rush and Andris Biedriņš, as well as two first-round picks and two second round picks, to the Utah Jazz in a three team deal, in which they received Andre Iguodala from the Denver Nuggets.
-The trade became official on July 10.
+The trade became official five days later.

 Dallas Mavericks (2014–2015)

 On July 21, 2014, Jefferson signed with the Dallas Mavericks.

-He was the last Maverick to wear #24 before it was retired in honor of Kobe Bryant.
+He was the last Maverick to wear #24 before it was retired in honor of Mark Aguirre.

 Cleveland Cavaliers (2015–2017)

 On August 5, 2015, Jefferson signed with the Cleveland Cavaliers.
-On October 27, he made his debut for the team, posting ten points, one assist, and one steal in a 95–97 loss to the Chicago Bulls.
+On October 27, he made his Cavaliers debut, recording 10 points, an assist, and a steal in a narrow 97–95 loss to the Chicago Bulls.
 The Cavaliers finished the regular season with a 57–25 record and reached the 2016 NBA Finals with a 12–2 playoff record.
-In the third Finals of his career, Jefferson played in every game of the series, including two starts in place of the injured Kevin Love.
-In Game 3, Jefferson gave the Cavaliers a boost in 33 minutes, scoring nine points with eight rebounds as the Cavaliers cut the Golden State Warriors' advantage in the series to 2–1 with a 120–90 win.
+During the third NBA Finals of his career, Jefferson played in every game of the series, including two starts in place of the injured Kevin Love.
+During Game 3, Jefferson gave the Cavaliers a boost in 33 minutes, posting nine points and eight rebounds as the Cavaliers cut the Golden State Warriors' advantage in the series to 2–1 with a 120–90 victory.
 Despite falling into a 3–1 deficit, the Cavaliers completed the historic comeback to take the series in seven games, winning Jefferson his first and only championship.